kronoslang/kronos/readme.md

 brew install cmake mercurial subversion
 ```

-#### Ubuntu ####
+#### Ubuntu 20.04 LTS ####

 ```
-sudo apt-get install g++ python3 cmake mercurial libsndfile-dev libtinyxml-dev libreadline6-dev
+sudo apt-get install g++ python cmake mercurial libjack-dev libsndfile-dev libtinyxml-dev libreadline-dev libcurl4-openssl-dev
+# optionally install system llvm if you don't want to build it
+sudo apt-get install llvm-6.0-dev
 ```

 ### Configuration ###

-The easiest way to get Kronos configured is to use the [buildbot script](https://bitbucket.org/vnorilo/k3bot).
+The easiest way to get Kronos configured, especially if you will build LLVM yourself, is to use the [buildbot script](https://bitbucket.org/vnorilo/k3bot).
 By default, the bot performs continuous integration and delivery.
 You can skip the integration and just build locally by using:

 ```
 cd <workspace>